ZavenGaloyan/Unit_4_repo/README.md

 db.run_save(query)  # Execute the SQL query
 db.close()  # Close the database connection
  ```
+The code above depicts one aspect of the posting alogrithm that covers two of the success criteira.
+Starting from the top of the code their is Conditional statement to check whether a user has clicked a checkbox to keep their post Anoymous.
+As the algorthum progress it will go through many more sets of Condiotnal Statements regarding Image/resources uploading.
+This is an extremlty vital part that required algorithmic thinking to compltete properly.
+As uploading files to a server can be an extremly vunrable for a website it goes through these condiiotnal statements to ensure the saftly of the Social Network.
+This is where I use werkzeug.utils library and secure_filename to make sure the file is safe.
+After this it checks if the user has selected a image or not to properly enter a standerdised data in the database.
  ## Uploading resources [Critiera:3]
  ```.py
  <form method="POST" enctype="multipart/form-data">